 Leave your hearts at love locks bridge in Cologne.
-But, let me be clear first – the bridge is not called Love Locks.
+But, let me be clear first – the bridge’s name is not Love Locks.
 I’m referring to Hohenzollern Bridge that crosses through the Rhine River.
-The railings of the bridge are known to be fully adorned with love locks from the locals, but mostly from the tourists.
+The railings of the bridge are fully adorned with love locks from the locals, but mostly from the tourists.

-Hohenzollern Bridge is intended for train and pedestrian traffic only.
+Hohenzollern Bridge is for train and pedestrian traffic only.

-Some of them are handcrafted with specific designs and engravings of their names, dates, and cheesy love quotes.
+Some of the love locks have specific designs and engravings of their names, dates, and cheesy love quotes.

 Fortunately for the lovers, the German Rail allows them to fasten their love padlocks as long as they don’t pose risks to rail traffic.

 Unfortunately, the practice of throwing the keys to the Rhine River is not something I don’t approve.